-Care should be taken when removing pans from the grill, i.e. use of oven gloves, and by making use of the removal grill pan handle.
+• Care should be taken when removing pans from the grill, i.e. use of oven gloves, and by making use of the removal grill pan handle.

-- The grill pan supplied is multi functional, for use in grill or oven. - The handle design allows removal or insertion whilst the pan is in use.
+- The grill pan supplied is multi functional, for use in grill or oven. - The handle design allows removal or insertion whilst the pan is in use. - Always remove the handle when the pan is in use. - The grill MUST only be used with the door open.